havah-project/smart-contract-examples/sample-crowdsale/README.md

 # Crowdsale

-## Overview

- - This subproject provide a sample implementation of crowdsale.
+This subproject provide a sample implementation of crowdsale.